TRACING SAND

 We have been following sand and water in Southeast Asia, tracing their movements through the Mekong River Basin—from its headwaters on the Tibetan Plateau, through Laos, Thailand, Cambodia, and Vietnam, and, by extension, through resource extraction, to Singapore.
 Over the years, this fieldwork has become less a project than a way of life.

 This journey is, for us, a pilgrimage of the recovering architect—an attempt to unbuild the built environment by attending to its substrata.
-To unbuild is to reveal how sites come into being: through materials, energy flows, and the socio-cultural imaginaries they sustain.
+To unbuild is to reveal how a site comes into being: through materials extracted, energies consumed, and imaginaries sustained.
 Drifting with the currents of people, sediment, and power, we have come to believe that planetary interconnectedness is not an abstraction, but something that can be sensed, embodied, and lived.

 ACKNOWLEDGEMENTS